Mozambique Accommodation Blog Skype Me™! TEL: +27 (0)11 791 0519

 Filed Under (Destinations, Honeymoon, Mozambique Travel) by BC Travel on April-25-2008

-Lugenda Bush Camp, Niassa ReserveSituated in northern covering parts of Cabo Delgado Province and nearly one third of Niassa Province, the Niassa Reserve covers an area of 22 000 Km2 and is bordered by Rovuma River in the north (Tanzania border), Lugenda river in southeast, Luatize River, southwest and Lussanhando River in the west.
+Lugenda Bush Camp, Niassa ReserveSituated in northern Mozambique covering parts of Cabo Delgado Province and nearly one third of Niassa Province, the Niassa Reserve covers an area of 22 000 Km2 and is bordered by Rovuma River in the north (Tanzania border), Lugenda river in southeast, Luatize River, southwest and Lussanhando River in the west.
 A buffer area of 20,000 km², which was divided in six management concessions, is also part of the Niassa Reserve.
 The total area is twice the size of Kruger National Park in South Africa, or is comparable in size to Wales, Denmark, or Massachusetts.

 Read the rest of this entry »